Shoulder Injuries

 Rotator Cuff Damage

 The rotator cuff, composed of muscles and tendons, covers the top of the upper arm bone (the head of the bone) and attaches the bone to the shoulder blade.
-Between the head of the upper arm bone and the rotator cuff is the bursa.
-This is a sac that lubricates the tendons of the rotator cuff, enabling them to slide freely when you move your arm.
+The bursa is between the head of the upper arm bone and the rotator cuff.
+This sac lubricates the rotator cuff’s tendons, enabling them to slide freely when you move your arm.

 A common cause of shoulder pain is damage to the rotator cuff.
 Tendinitis occurs when the tendons of the rotator cuff become irritated or damaged.
 Bursitis results from an inflamed, swollen bursa, causing pain.
 Impingement causes pain and irritates the tissue when the bone on top of the shoulder rubs against the tendon and bursa.

-Rotator cuff pain commonly occurs in young athletes who use overhead motions with their arms in sports like swimming, baseball and tennis.
-Other causes of rotator cuff pain occur in people who use repetitive motions overhead such as painters, paper hangers or construction workers.
+Rotator cuff pain commonly occurs in young athletes who use their arms overhead in sports like swimming, baseball, and tennis.
+Other causes of rotator cuff pain occur in people who use repetitive overhead motions, such as painters, paper hangers, or construction workers.

 Frozen Shoulder

-Frozen shoulder or stiffness of the shoulder often occurs without a known cause, although the condition may be brought on by a shoulder injury.
-Its main symptoms are pain, stiffness and loss of motion.
-It is usually diagnosed by a doctor taking a patient history and doing a physical exam.
-While an X-ray may be done to rule out other causes, an X-ray or MRI usually is not necessary to make a diagnosis.
+Frozen shoulder or stiffness of the shoulder often occurs without a known cause, although a shoulder injury may bring on the condition.
+Its main symptoms are pain, stiffness, and loss of motion.
+A doctor usually diagnoses a frozen shoulder by taking a patient history and doing a physical exam.
+While an X-ray may be done to rule out other causes, an X-ray or MRI is usually not necessary to make a diagnosis.

 Frozen shoulder typically goes through three phases:

-• Thawing phase – during this phase, the shoulder slowly gains mobility.
-However, without treatment, improvement can take from a year to a year and a half.
+- Thawing phase: During this phase, the shoulder slowly gains mobility.
+However, improvement can take from a year to a year and a half without treatment.

 Frozen shoulder is more common in:

-Treatment of frozen shoulder depends upon which phase of the condition the patient is in.
-When frozen shoulder is beginning, a cortisone injection may eradicate the problem.
+The treatment of a frozen shoulder depends upon the patient’s condition.
+When a frozen shoulder begins, a cortisone injection may eradicate the problem.
 Physical therapy to stretch the shoulder and break up scar tissue is very important during the early and middle phases.
 In some patients, surgery may be an option to break up scar tissue and reestablish motion.

 Dislocated or Unstable Shoulder

 The shoulder is dislocated more often than any other joint in the body.
-The ball and socket shoulder joint is relatively flat; it is more like a golf tee than a coffee cup.
-The flatness of this joint provides people with more flexibility, but also makes the joint more prone to instability or dislocation.
+The ball-and-socket shoulder joint is relatively flat, more like a golf tee than a coffee cup.
+This provides people with more flexibility but also makes the joint more prone to instability or dislocation.
 This occurs when the head of the top of the long bone of the arm (the humerus), or the ball of the joint, slips out of the socket.

 There are two types of slippage:

-• Subluxation, which is a situation in which the ball begins to slip out of the socket, but immediately moves back into place
+- Subluxation is when the ball begins to slip out of the socket but immediately moves back into place.

-• Dislocation, a situation in which the ball comes completely out of the joint.
-This usually occurs from some type of injury.
+- Dislocation is when the ball ultimately comes out of the joint.
+This usually occurs from some injury.

-In either of these cases, the tissues that hold the bones in place tear.
-This sometimes heals, but at other times, the instability of the joint increases and may result in repeat dislocations.
+In either case, the tissues holding the bones in place tear.
+This sometimes heals, but at other times, the joint becomes more unstable and may result in repeat dislocations.

-A sports medicine physician is usually able to make the diagnosis by discussing the situation with the patient and doing a physical examination.
-If the doctor believes surgery may be necessary, X-rays and an MR arthrogram (particular type of MRI) are done.
-The latter is able to help doctors see and evaluate how badly soft tissues are torn.
+A sports medicine physician usually makes the diagnosis by discussing the situation with the patient and performing a physical examination.
+If the doctor believes surgery may be necessary, X-rays and an MR arthrogram (a particular type of MRI) are performed.
+The latter helps doctors see and evaluate how badly soft tissues are torn.

-Treating shoulder dislocation depends upon the severity of the instability.
+The treatment of shoulder dislocation depends upon the severity of the instability.
 In patients with a first dislocation, their arm is placed in a sling.
-Then physical therapy is done to help strengthen surrounding muscles.
+Then, physical therapy is done to help strengthen surrounding muscles.
 In the case of more than one dislocation, surgery may be done to repair the torn soft tissue and tighten the joint.

 Arthritis of the Shoulder

-Arthritis of the shoulder occurs at two sites, consisting of the two joints of the shoulder.
+Arthritis of the shoulder occurs at two sites, consisting of the two shoulder joints.
 They are:

 Five types of arthritis can affect the shoulder.

-• Osteoarthritis occurs as cartilage wears away over time, allowing the bones of the shoulder to rub against each other and cause pain.
+- Osteoarthritis occurs as the cartilage wears away over time, allowing the shoulder bones to rub against each other and cause pain.

-• Rheumatoid arthritis, a chronic autoimmune disease, in which the body’s defense system attacks the patient’s own tissues.
+- Rheumatoid arthritis is a chronic autoimmune disease in which the body’s defense system attacks the patient’s tissues.
 This often occurs in both joints of the shoulder.

-• Posttraumatic arthritis, which occurs after an injury that fractures or dislocates the shoulder.
+- Posttraumatic arthritis occurs after an injury that fractures or dislocates the shoulder.

-• Rotator cuff tear arthritis.
-This condition damages the bones’ surfaces and causes arthritis to develop.
-This may be severely painful and prevent a patient from lifting the arm away from the side of the body.
+- Rotator cuff tear arthritis damages the bones’ surfaces and causes arthritis to develop.
+This condition may be severely painful and prevent a patient from lifting the arm away from the side of the body.

-• Avascular necrosis.
-In patients with this condition, the blood supply to the top or head of the humerus (long bone of the arm), is for some reason disrupted.
-This has the potential to cause destruction of the shoulder joint and arthritis.
+- Avascular necrosis.
+In patients with this condition, the blood supply to the top or head of the humerus (the long bone of the arm) is disrupted for some reason.
+This has the potential to destroy the shoulder joint and cause arthritis.

 Arthritis of the shoulder is characterized by pain and limited range of motion.
-Diagnosis is made by a physical examination and using X-rays to distinguish among the various types of arthritis of the shoulder.
+It is diagnosed by physical examination and X-rays to distinguish among the various types of arthritis.

 The Las Vegas personal injury lawyers of Bertoldo Carter Smith & Cullen help persons who suffered shoulder injuries because of motor vehicle accidents, bicycle accidents, pedestrian accidents, defective products, construction accidents, and other situations caused by negligence.
 We also represent workers who suffer shoulder injuries from the repetitive stress of their occupation.